DataDog/integrations-core/nginx/README.md

 instances:
   - nginx_status_url: http://localhost:81/nginx_status/
+  # If you're using the Plus API, set this to true
+  # use_plus_api: False
   # If you configured the endpoint with HTTP basic authentication
   # user: <USER>
   # password: <PASSWORD>